Sins of Kujo: Live-action series

-In October 2025, TBS and Netflix announced that the manga will receive a live-action series adaptation set to premiere on Netflix in Q2 2026.
+In October 2025, TBS and Netflix announced that the manga would receive a live-action series adaptation set to premiere on Netflix in 2026.
+The ten-episode series premiered worldwide on April 2, 2026.
+Hitsujibungaku performed the series' theme song "Dogs".

+Live-action film

+A live-action film adaptation directed by Nobuhiro Doi, featuring staff and cast from the television series, is set to premiere on January 8, 2027.
+The film is being produced by TBS Sparkle and will be distributed by Toho.

 Reception

+By July 2026, the manga had over 5 million copies in circulation.
 The series ranked 10th on the Nationwide Bookstore Employees' Recommended Comics of 2022.
 It was picked as a nominee for "Best Comic" at the 51st Angoulême International Comics Festival, held in 2024.
 It was nominated for the 70th Shogakukan Manga Award in 2024.